lukasjhan/nest-configify/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE-TEMPLATELICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-If you encounter any problems or have questions, please open an issue in the GitHub repository.

----

-Happy coding!
-We hope this starter template helps you create amazing NestJS libraries. 🚀